tars/tars/docs/en/options.md

 Default: `[]`

 This option makes sense in case of using concat workflow.
 In that case all JavaScript-code of the project is built into one file except JavaScript-files, which are located in a separate-js directory.
-If you want to include files into the build from other locations (for example, you create another folder for JavaScript-files), you can register in this option path or array of paths (patterns paths, such as 'controllers/\*\*/\*.js') to JavaScript-files, which must be connected into the build before modules' JavaScript-files (jsPathsToConcatBeforeModulesJs) and JavaScript-files, which must be connected after modules' JavaScript-files (jsPathsToConcatAfterModulesJs).
+If you want to include files into the build from other locations (for example, you create another folder for JavaScript-files), you can register in this option path or array of paths (patterns paths, such as 'controllers/\*\*/\*.js') to JavaScript-files, which must be connected into the build before components' JavaScript-files (jsPathsToConcatBeforeModulesJs) and JavaScript-files, which must be connected after components' JavaScript-files (jsPathsToConcatAfterModulesJs).

 It will be useful for when building a site on JavaScript-framework, with any its entities (controller, router, etc.).
 You do not need to go into tasks, just create a separate directory and specify for which files you want to watch.